 To have a strong relationship with our local infant school so that the children have a smooth transition from year 2 to year 3.

 How do we spend the funding?

-Funding allows teaching assistants to work in some classes across the school day, so that additional support can be provided across the curriculum, enabling the children to have a broad and balanced learning experience throughout the school day.
+Funding allows teaching partners to work in some classes across the school day, so that additional support can be provided across the curriculum, enabling the children to have a broad and balanced learning experience throughout the school day.
 Children are supported and so apply their English skills across the curriculum.